kshyst/Docs/Web/HTTP.md

 #### Patch

 > The PATCH method is used to apply partial modifications to a resource.
+If we want to update but not sending all of the contents , only the one that we wish to edit.

 #### Post